February 11, 2013

 - The AQHA Executive Committee deems parentage verification is necessary.

-If your horse qualifies under one of the stipulations listed above, or if you just plain want to have the DNA test done, click here for an order form or contact AQHA Customer Service to order a kit by phone with a debit or credit card.
+If your horse qualifies under one of the stipulations listed above, or if you just plain want to have the DNA test done, download a genetic testing order form, or contact AQHA Customer Service to order a kit by phone with a debit or credit card.
 Current fees for genetic testing are $50 for a registered horse and $40 for a test that is ordered on a registration application for a foal.